In the past 8 years, I’ve used a variety of different trading systems… often at the same time.

 When I first started out, I traded exclusively on the intraday timeframes.

-Things were going well for a while, but I eventually found that the intensity of my trading was affecting the quality of my life.
+Things were went well for a while, but I eventually found that the intensity of my trading was affecting the quality of my life.

-As a relatively young lad (at the time), I didn’t have the experience to walk away from the trading screen when I should have — increasingly, my life had became centered around every 30-pip price move.
+As a relatively young lad at the time, I didn’t have the experience to walk away from the trading screen when I should have.
+Increasingly, my life had became centered around every 20-pip price move.

 On top of that, as I started traveling more often, I found myself unable to spend as much time trading as I used to.